Legislative Council of Queensland: Abolition

+Support for reintroduction

+Since 2012, there has been support from some politicians for the reintroduction of the Legislative Council in the Queensland Parliament.
 Several independents have at various times supported the reintroduction of an upper house.
 The Queensland Greens support the reintroduction of an upper house elected by proportional representation.
-Neither major party currently supports the reintroduction of an upper house.

-Support for reintroduction

-Since 2012, there has been support from some politicians for the reintroduction of the Legislative Council in the Queensland Parliament.

 Federal Greens senator Larissa Waters, independent MPs Peter Wellington and Liz Cunningham, One Nation leader Pauline Hanson and One Nation MP Stephen Andrew have all publicly supported the return of the upper house, believing that both constituents and political parties would benefit with fairer representation.

-However, LNP premier Campbell Newman and Labor premier Annastacia Palaszczuk have both publicly rejected the calls for the upper house to be reestablished.
+However, when in office LNP premier Campbell Newman and Labor premier Annastacia Palaszczuk both publicly rejected the calls for the upper house to be reestablished.

 On 11 May 2021, a petition was tabled in parliament which was submitted by Kallangur resident Daniel Boniface and sponsored by Member for Mirani Stephen Andrew requesting a referendum be held on the issue of reinstating the Legislative Council.
 The petition was signed by 940 people.
 In a letter addressed to the Clerk of Parliament on 11 June 2021, premier Annastacia Palaszczuk responded that the issue was not one she had taken to the people, nor was it an issue her government intended to pursue.

+Neither major party currently supports the reintroduction of an upper house.